Parsi–Muslim riots: 1874

 On 15 June 1873, Rustomjee Hormusjee Jalbhoy published a book in Gujarati that contained biographies of eminent personalities, including Muhammad.
 The tension was already building up when an article from The Memorial quoted:

 Sir Frank Henry Souter, the Commissioner of Police at that time, knew about the tensions, but failed to escalate police presence.
 The mob, practically unopposed, started attacking Parsis in their homes and on the streets.
 The next day, riots again erupted at Khetwadi.
 The following day, some Parsis began throwing stones at a Muslim funeral procession heading towards a cemetery.
 Four Parsis and seven Muslims were admitted to Jamsetjee Hospital, where several other injured were also treated.

 Narayan Wassoodew and Dr. Blaney took the initiative to launch a Parsi and Muslim community "Reconciliation Movement".
 The Parsis demanded "sincere regret at the conduct of the lower classes of their co-religionists" from the Muslims, but the movement failed.
 This was due to the fact that the Muslims had failed to submit to the Parsi leaders an authenticated copy of the resolution, despite the Parsis' insistence on it.

 1885

-There was another riot between Parsis and Muslims on 26 November 1885 when a land to build Dargah was not granted by the authorities.
-As there were Parsi members in the Municipal Council, they were accused for not granting.
+There was another riot between Parsis and Muslims on 26 November 1885 when land to build a Dargah was not granted by the authorities.
+As there were Parsi members in the Municipal Council, they were accused of not granting it.